kensho-technologies/graphql-compiler/docs/source/language_specification/query_directives.rst

       :code:`@output` directives are processed, selecting folded data for output.
 -  If the compiler is able to prove that a type coercion in the :code:`@fold` scope is actually a no-op, it may optimize it away.
-See the `Optional type_equivalence_hints compilation parameter
-   <#optional-type-equivalence-hints-parameter>`__ section for more details.

 Example
 ~~~~~~~